Aung-Soe/Python-Streamlit-Apps/ReadMe.md

 # Streamlit App Space

-### This is the repo for the Data Science Apss with Python - Streamlit.
+### This is the repository for the Data Science Apps with Python-Streamlit.